CHRISTIAN Journaling, JESUS CALLING, psyChic channeling?

-The need for exposing mystical and occult practices in the church
+The need for exposing mystical and occult practices in the Church

 Some of today’s most popular Christian devotional books, like the Jesus Calling Series, are jam-packed with false teachings and messages from a counterfeit “Jesus” and counterfeit “spirit.”
-Many claim these messages are from Christ and The Holy Spirit.
+Many claim these messages are from Christ and the Holy Spirit.
 Maybe they are spiritually inspired notes; however, they are not from the God of the Bible.
 The unbiblical principles, prompts, and teachings recorded by the people can be very unscriptural.
 Many books these days are promoted as “Christian literature.”
 But does this mean they are safe?
 No, and in many cases, they have proven downright dangerous.
 Therefore, it is critical that Christians study the Bible in context and “Prove [test] all things; [and] hold fast that which is good” (1 Thessalonians 5:21).

 Beloved, believe not every spirit, but try [test] the spirits whether they are of God: because many false prophets are gone out into the world.